IMAGINARY/cindyjs-apps/README.md

 ## Apps included

+Included collections:
-### Classic apps
+- Classic apps

-- ausparken
-- doppelpendel
-- fish
-- image-spiral
-- iornament
-- kaleidoskop
-- platonic-solids
-- polytope-morpher
-- solitaire
-- sphere-chaos
-- tree

-### Music apps
+- Math & Music apps

-- euclidian-rhythm
-- pachelbel-canon
-- mozart-dice
-- whitney
-- sequenzer

-### Auxiliary apps

-- info
-- sample
+- MiMa Musem apps

+See index.html for the full list of apps and available languages.

 ## Installation